 Once you have a Skills Assessment Outcome from us, you can use it to:

-Your outcome will be valid for 3 years from the date we issue it.
+Your outcome will be valid for 3 years from the date we release exam results.

 The Department of Home Affairs sets the validity period for your Skills Assessment outcome for visa applications.
 APC is unable to change the validity period.